The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 - Using antibiotic combinations.

-If you have severe urgency to poop and only mucus coming after few days of antibiotic call your doctor immediately.
+If you have severe urgency to poop and only mucus coming after a few days of antibiotic call your doctor immediately.

 - Usually affects older ages (but also can occur in teenagers and younger adults).